 Some exceptions do apply.
 For example, people whose disability arises prior to the age of 22 may be allowed to use their parents’ work credits to qualify (the parents’ own benefits will not be affected in that case.)

 Never assume that you do or do not qualify for SSD benefits without first consulting an experienced social security lawyer in NC.

 How We Can Help

-At the Law Offices of Michael A. DeMayo, L.L.P. ®, we have years of experience in helping people secure the federal benefits they need and deserve.
+At the DeMayo Law Offices, L.L.P. ®, we have years of experience in helping people secure the federal benefits they need and deserve.
 It’s important to understand that your approach to the SSD process can have a critical impact on the outcome of your application.

 Unfortunately, the application isn’t easy.
 People who should qualify for SSD benefits are often delayed or denied — or end up receiving less than they should — because they make critical errors in the application process.

 A North Carolina social security disability attorney can help you demonstrate the sufficiency of your disability and your work history such that the agency recognizes the full value of your claim, and as expediently as possible.